biosustain/AutoFlow-HTC/README.rst

 Description
 ============

 OD_handler is a Python package for analysing optical density (OD) measurements taken from the Tecan Nano plate reader.
 The tool parses the individual xlsx files from the plate reader and merges them into a single xlsx file.
-This is done by using the autflow_parser package.
-This package estimates the growth phases using the croissance library on the parsed data by using the croissance package.
-Subsequently, growth rate plots are computed and summary statistics are also computed.

-The OD_handler first parses the xlsx files corresponding to every OD measurement using the autoflow_parser.
-Then, the resulting merged xlsx file is read as a dataframe and every sample is labelled according to its purpose and species; some samples are used for the growth rate plotting and estimation and some others are used to estimate the volume loss.
-The resulting plots and estimations are corrected according to the volume loss estimation and are free of outliers.
-They are subsequently plotted, the phases are estimated and statistics are computed using the croissance library.
+The merged file is read as a dataframe and every sample is labelled according to the calc.tsv file that should be provided by the user.
+The labelling is used since some samples are used for the growth rate plotting and estimation and some others are used to estimate the volume loss.
+The next step concerns the outlier detection and growth phase estimation, which are done by using the croissance package.
+Subsequently, growth rate plots and summary statistics are also computed.

 Installation
 ==============